DB2

 The connector automatically detects fields that are in the event payload but that do not exist in the destination table.
 The connector alters the destination table to add the new fields.

-When schema evolution is set to Yes, the connector automatically creates or alters the destination database table according to the structure of the incoming event.
+When schema evolution is set to basic, the connector automatically creates or alters the destination database table according to the structure of the incoming event.

 When an event is received from a topic for the first time, and the destination table does not yet exist, the DB2 connector uses the event’s key, or the schema structure of the record to resolve the column structure of the table.
 If schema evolution is enabled, the connector prepares and executes a CREATE TABLE SQL statement before it applies the DML event to the destination table.